z448/alios/README.md

 #### alios

 UPDATE: last version has no dependency on plutil.
+Also, the rest of this readme is outdated, see gif instead.

 **bash** script for ios to map custom alias name to **UUID** directory.
 Keeps track of any changes in UUID and rewrite path so choosen alias names stay updated.
 Works after backup/restore as config is written into sanboxed UUID app directory therefore is backed up along with app contents.